matspike/matspike.github.io/origins.md

 Lecturers/Tutors
 ----------------

 [Dr. Matthew Spike](http://www.pyowhack.com) (me!) is the course organiser and main lecturer.
-If you need to speak to someone about the course, you can email me or virtually-grab me after class (or during the break), I don't keep office hours, but am available to meet (on appointment) Mon-Fri.
-My office(!) is [DSB 2.13](http://www.ed.ac.uk/maps/maps?building=dugald-stewart-building).
+If you need to speak to someone about the course, you can email me or virtually-grab me after class (or during the break), I don't keep office hours, but am available to meet (by appointment) Mon-Fri.
+My office is [DSB 2.13](http://www.ed.ac.uk/maps/maps?building=dugald-stewart-building).
 Note that I will generally only respond to emails during **normal business hours**, and I may not be able to respond immediately (read: almost never do at the best of times).

 There is no lecture or tutorial in week 6; you should use this time to get a jump on independent study for your essay(s).
 [Dr. Frank Mollica](https://mollicaf.github.io/) will be delivering a lecture on Grammaticalisation in week 8.